Gi133/DiningPhilosophers/README.md

 #Dining Philosophers Operating Systems Assessment

+# What is this?
+In essence, this is a thread manager.
+What started off as a solution to the philosopher problem went outside the scope it was originally intented for.
+The application provded here makes use of thread timings to make sure that no thread is suspended for too long on a limited number of resources.
+What the users will see, to this effect, when starting the application is the ability to set the number of philosphers/threads as well as how many spoons/virtual_resources are available to them as a whole.

+These settings can be tweaked as required or simply chose the optional benchmark mode to see how long your processor requires to go through these threads.
+Be warned though, this is a highly CPU intensive application if the number of threads is set too high and could potentiall cause hangups and stalls.

+READ BELOW FOR THE INITIAL IDEA FOR THIS PROJECT, NOT EVERYTHING WRITTEN HERE HAS ACTUALLY BEEN IMPLEMENTED AND CHANGES HAVE BEEN MADE AS MENTIONED ABOVE.

 ##Problem:
 Five philosophers spend all their life eating and doing what philosophers do.
 Their dining table has 5 forks/chopsticks on it for the same amount of philosophers